 Philadelphia is a city that is rich in history and culture.
-If you’re visiting the area and want to check out some Black-owned restaurants that offer delicious food and a one-of-a-kind ambiance, here are a few eateries you should visit during your stay.
+If you’re visiting the area and want to support black-owned businesses, check out some Black-owned restaurants that offer delicious food and a one-of-a-kind ambiance, here are a few eateries you should visit during your stay.

 1. 48th Street Grille

 310 S 48th St, Philadelphia, PA 19143